ToughNutToCrack/ARWT/README.md

 - proposing an upgrade through a pull request
 - using the issue section to report a problem or a proposal
-- being active and participating in the discussion on the discord channel dedicated to ARWT

 ## 📖 Wiki